tomkerkhove/promitor/docs/walkthrough/index.md

 ## Install Helm and Tiller

-1. [Install Helm](https://helm.sh/docs/using_helm/#installing-helm) if it isn't already set up
+[Install Helm](https://helm.sh/docs/using_helm/#installing-helm) on your local machine if you don't already have it.

-2. You'll use Helm to install Tiller, the server-side component of Helm.
+You'll use Helm to install Tiller, the server-side component of Helm.
 For clusters with RBAC (Role-Based Access Control), you'll need to set up a service account for Tiller:
 - Create a file called `helm-rbac.yaml` with the following:

 ```YAML
 apiVersion: v1